rschutjens/genericFlaskEnv/notes.md

 * undo git staging: git reset
 * stage all: git add .
 * check .gitignore file is correct. can I ignore all files in venv folder?
+* [push project to github][githubPush]

 ### Setting up project
-* clone repository from git
+* clone repository from git: git clone https://github.com/rschutjens/genericFlaskEnv.git
+* cd genericFlaskEnv
 * create a virtualEnv in the directory: virtualEnv flask (tested with python 3.5.2 64 bit anaconda custom version)

+If created with virtualenvwrapper you'll activate the environment immediately.
+The command line tool usually indicates it.
+You can check the version of python is active, powershell: python -V, bash: which python.
+If it is not the environment one, activate it, powershell: .\flask\Scripts\activate,
+bash: source flask\\Scripts\\activate.
+there is different options if you use virtualenvwrapper, like workon

 * install packages: pip install -r requirements.txt
 * you should now be able to run: python run.py
 * open up a browser and go to http://127.0.0.1:5000/

 Note: run.py has a shebang line that automatically uses the python from the virtualenv named flask (this path also depends on your operating system, the one provided is for windows #!flask\Scripts\python).
+The shebang will only work on windows with the pylauncher installed (if you installed python with anaconda it is not provided, use a standard installed python)
-You can set up a virtual environment with
+You can set up a virtual environment with virtualenvwrapper too.

 alternatively you can start the flask application by (using powershell):
 * activating the virtualenv: flask\Scripts\activate